-Visualizing your goals will help to inspire and motivate you to achieve them.
+Visualizing your goals will inspire and motivate you to achieve them.

 This shouldn’t be a surprise to you, but you are going to fail in life.

-You will fail at some point with setting and achieving your goals.
+You will fail at some point in setting and achieving your goals.

-You will fail at relationships at your job and in life in general.
+You will fail at relationships, when learning new things, and in life in general.

 When you do fail, you have two options.

-You can give up completely or your can learn what went wrong and try again.
+You can give up entirely or learn what went wrong and try again.

-The choice you make will have a major impact on your future life.
+The choice you make will have a significant impact on your future life.

 But if you choose to learn and try again, you will be living your best life.

-Another key self growth tip is to have a personal mission statement.
+Another essential personal growth tip is to have a personal mission statement.